Cover of I See Satan Fall Like Lightning

 1999 AD

 The eve of the millennium.
-The dot-com bubble inflates.
+Silicon Valley runs on speculative euphoria.
 Girard, long at Stanford, publishes his most accessible synthesis of mimetic theory — desire is imitative, violence is scapegoating, Christianity reveals the mechanism.
 His student Peter Thiel co-founds PayPal this same year.
 The Girardian thread from Stanford seminar rooms to Silicon Valley boardrooms is one of the stranger intellectual genealogies of the era.
 The Kosovo War.
 Columbine.
 The euro is introduced.

 Awards & Adaptations